kalmSveta/RNA-bridges/README.md

 # PCCR and RNA Binding Proteins (RBP)

-eCLIP peaks of RBP and shRNA-KD of the same RBP in HepG2 cell line.\
+eCLIP peaks of RBP and shRNA-KD of the same RBP in HepG2 cell line

 Two types of tracks are avaliable: